 Authorization decisions are made as expeditiously as possible.
 Below is a list of specific time frames used by Arkansas Total Care.
-If additional information is needed to make a determination, then it may be necessary for an extension to increase the time frame below.
-If an extension is necessary, you will be notified of which additional information is needed as well as the time frame to provide.
+If additional information is needed to make a determination, then it may be necessary for an extension to increase the time frame.
+If an extension is necessary, you will be notified of which additional information is needed as well as the new time frame to provide documentation.
 Failure to provide the requested additional information within the specified time frame will result in a denial.
 Please contact Arkansas Total Care if you would like a copy of the policy for utilization management time frames.

-Plan Product Line of Business Standard (Non-Urgent) Turnaround Time (TAT) Expedited (Urgent) TAT Retrospective Medicaid Plan LOT ONTAINING ALL NACACCARY Lesser of: One business day of obtaining all necessary information, or within 72 hours of receipt of request 30 calendar days
+Plan Product Line of Business Standard (Non-Urgent) Turnaround Time (TAT) Expedited (Urgent) TAT Retrospective Medicaid Plan Lesser of: Two business days of obtaining all necessary information.
+Lesser of: One business day of obtaining all necessary information, or within 72 hours ^{} of receipt of request.
+30 calendar days

-\ Turnaround time shall not exceed the listed time frames.
+Turnaround time shall not exceed the listed time frames.